 As a result of the ever changing landscape, packing can be a bit of a challenge.
-I’ve done the the Salkantay Trek in Peru three times and will be headed back to do it again in May of 2019.
-I don't consider myself an expert of this trail by any means, but I'm damn good at packing for a hike and doing it as light as possible (within reason i.e. I'm not an ultra light backpacker).
+I’ve done the the Salkantay Trek in Peru three times and will be headed back to do it again in the future.
+I don’t consider myself an expert on this trail by any means, but I’m damn good at packing for a hike and doing it as light as possible (within reason i.e. I’m not an ultra light backpacker).
 And trust me when I say that this Salkantay Trek packing list will make sure you pack as light as possible.

 4 Season Sleeping Bag and liner